Loading...

 Who do you agree with?
 Pause the video and have a little chat about that now.

 Did you agree with Izzy?
-Izzy's right.
+Izzy is right.

-There are lots of different materials like plastic, fabric and wood, so we can use lots of different words to describe them.
+There are lots of different materials like plastic, fabric, and wood, so we can use lots of different words to describe them.

 When we talk about materials, we use different describing words.